María Mercedes Carranza: Adulthood

 She finished her secondary studies to become a bilingual secretary in Colombia.
 She would later study philosophy and literature, first in Madrid and intermittently between 1965 and 1978, in the University of Los Andes (Colombia) in Bogotá, where she graduated with a thesis on her father's work.
 This thesis later became one of the most authorized studies about Eduardo Carranza.

 She promoted the writing of José Asunción Silva.
 Her work was sometimes referred to as "feminist", as it ridiculed giving women secondary roles, but Carranza rejected the feminist label as "imported" and not fitting her concern on class differences.
 She had political involvements, joining the 19th of April Movement when it became the M-19 Democratic Alliance.
 Juan Luis Panero was her second husband.
-She committed suicide on July 11, 2003 ingesting an overdose of antidepressants.
-Two of her closest friends had recently died and her brother Ramiro Carranza had been kidnapped by the former leftist guerilla group FARC.
+She committed suicide on July 11, 2003, ingesting an overdose of antidepressants.
+Two of her closest friends had recently died and her brother Ramiro Carranza had been kidnapped by leftist guerilla group FARC.

 Career

 Carranza published her first book of poetry, Vainas y otros poemas, in 1972.

-The final collection published during her lifetime, 1997’s El canto de las moscas is an overtly political reflection on violence in contemporary Colombia through the sites of massacres.
+The final collection published during her lifetime, 1997's El canto de las moscas is an overtly political reflection on violence in contemporary Colombia through the sites of massacres.